Kenosha officials exchange gifts, bid farewell to Wolfenbüttel sister city delegation following weeklong visit

 “My husband said to me, `We gotta do this, you speak German,’” she said.
 “And we did.”

-The gesture led the young man to later become the Horne’s host family over the next 50 years when they visited Germany.
+The gesture led the young man to later become the host family for the association over the next 50 years when they visited Germany.

 “I have met the most interesting and fascinating people in the time that I served,” she said.